-The cultural heritage of Canada’s Capital Region is a visible record of an important part of the Canadian story.
+The cultural heritage of the National Capital Region is a visible record of an important part of the Canadian story.
 It symbolizes our identity and gives us a sense of ourselves as a nation.

 Cultural heritage includes: landscapes, buildings, monuments, archaeological sites and collections, documents and records.

 The NCC has an important role to play in protecting cultural resources and managing them as part of Canada’s legacy.
 This involves:

 - reviewing all proposals for work or alterations to federal heritage buildings and sites through the federal land use, design and transaction approval process

 - managing over 70 designated federal heritage buildings in the National Capital Region, as well as six national historic sites